Pact-Community-Organization/foundation/README.md

 - **Policies**: Standards and processes for operations in `policies/`.
 - **Community**: How to get involved and contribute in `community/`.
 - **Documentation**: Organizational policies and public-facing resources in `docs/`.
+- **Onboarding**: Complete guide to joining and advancing in the organization in `docs/ONBOARDING.md`.

 ## Repository Structure